sad woman sitting on couch - how to overcome emotional painPin

 However, once you’ve dug up the past and put in the work to heal it, the rest is easy, sort of.

 So let’s get to it.
-Here are some healthy ways on how to overcome emotional pain.
+Here are some healthy ways to overcome emotional pain.

 1 Write out your emotions

-Grab a journal or notepad or whatever you want to write on and sit down in a place where you will not be disturbed, put on some soft music if that’s your thing, burn some candles/incense, or not.
+Grab a journal or notepad or whatever you want to write on and sit down in a place where you will not be disturbed; put on some soft music if that’s your thing, and burn some candles/incense or not.
 Make your space comfortable for you.

-At the top of the page you can write the name of the person who hurt you and who you feel you are still emotionally attached to (please check out my cord cutting course if you still have attachment to this person).
+At the top of the page, you can write the name of the person who hurt you and who you feel you are still emotionally attached to.

 2 Breathing exercises

-Next time you feel some negative feelings are taking over, stop what you’re doing, if you can, sit down and breathe softly and gently.
-Bring your body, mind and soul to the present moment and just think and breathe through where you are right now.
+Next time you feel some negative feelings taking over, stop what you’re doing; if you can, sit down and breathe softly and gently.
+Bring your body, mind, and soul to the present moment and just think and breathe through where you are right now.

 If you can get outside into some fresh air or near water, all the better.
 What’s most important here is to focus on the now, not the past hurt or the traumatic events that are causing your pain right now.